The most well-guarded resume secrets are up for grabs.

 - List the basics only.
 Example: phone number, email id, and location information.

 - Use a clean and professional email address.
 A good example would be: firstname.lastname@example.org

 - Give a mobile number on which you are available 24x7.

 - Include a profile photo only if your job profile requires it.

-- Provide link to your personal blog or your website, if any.
+- Provide a link to your blog or your website, if any.
 This is recommended for creative professionals or freelancers.

 - Do not add your home phone number.
 Your phone number must be accessible during office hours.